 While SAS 145 “does not fundamentally change the key concepts underpinning audit risk,” as explained in the Executive Summary accompanying the new standards (the Executive Summary), it does enhance and clarify aspects of the identification and assessment of the risks of material misstatement.

 Among the changes, which we will discuss in more detail, the new guidance addresses a company’s system of internal control and information technology.
 It also revises the definition of significant risk so that auditors will be focused on where the risks lie on a spectrum of inherent risk.

 It is essential that auditors are aware of the upcoming changes and how to apply SAS 145 to ensure compliance and further improve overall audit quality.
-This blog series will explore some of the notable changes within SAS 145 and will discuss how firms can prepare and get ahead of the change.
+This blog series will explore some of the notable changes within SAS 145 and will discuss how firms can manage the change.
 Let’s begin with a closer look at some of the changes within SAS 145.

 New definition of significant risk